razikh-1811/usersdetails/README.md

-# usersdetails
+#Login2Details
+User Information Website:
-This project is a simple web application that includes a user login system with options for registration and password recovery.
-After logging in, users can fill out a family details form.
-All entered information is displayed on a final summary page.
+This is a simple full-stack web application that handles user authentication and collects user details through multiple forms.
+The application flow is as follows:

+🔐 Features
+Login Page: Users can log in with their credentials.

+Forgot Password: Users can recover their account if they forget their password.

+User Registration: New users can sign up with their details.

+Family Details Form: After logging in, users can fill in family-related information.

+Details Summary Page: Displays all the entered information for review.

+📌 Technologies Used
+Frontend: HTML, CSS, JavaScript

+Backend: Node.js, Express.js